ruka58/ruka58.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am a Research Fellow at [CSIT](https://www.qub.ac.uk/research-centres/csit/), Queen's University Belfast.
-My research aims to build **secure, energy-efficient, lightweight** hardware for embedded systems and AI applications.
-My research interests include side-channel attacks, fault injection attacks, approximate computing, Trusted Execution Environments (TEEs), and wireless communication, combining performance and (power/area) efficiency with robust hardware-level security.
+My research aims to build **secure, robust， and energy-efficient** chips, embedded systems, IoT devices, and AI accelerators.
+My research interests include side-channel attacks, fault injection attacks, trusted computing, security in 3-D stacking/System-in-Package, and wireless communication.

 Prior to that, I was a Research Fellow at the University of Birmingham participating in the [CAP-TEE Project](https://cap-tee.org/) under the supervision of [Prof. David Oswald](https://www.birmingham.ac.uk/staff/profiles/computer-science/academic-staff/oswald-david), focusing on the design of capability-based TEEs.
 I completed my PhD from the [APT Group](https://www.cs.manchester.ac.uk/research/expertise/advanced-processor-technologies/) at the University of Manchester, where I was supervised by [Dr Vasilis F. Pavlidis](https://scholar.google.com/citations?user=-hDlKqwAAAAJ&hl=zh-CN).